DngNngatia/shauri_wave_docs/authentication.md

 # Authentication
 Shauri Wave uses OAuth2 as an authorization layer.
 As such, every API request must contain an Authorize HTTP header with a token.
 Access tokens are app and user-specific.

 To be able to work with our integration API's you will need to already have created an account with [Shauri Wave](https://shauriwave.com).
 If you don't have an account please visit this link to get started.
-[Create an accoun on Shauri Wave](https://app.shauriwave.com)
+[Create an account on Shauri Wave](https://app.shauriwave.com)

 After successfully registering an account, ensure to link your phone number to gain access to all features offered by Shauri Wave.
 Read this blog on how to onboard a phone number on WhatsApp cloud API on Shauri Wave.
 [Onboard a phone number on WhatsApp cloud API on Shauri Wave](https://shauriwave.com/blogs/onboard-a-phone-number-on-whatsapp-cloud-api)

-# Authentication token
+### Authentication token
 Follow the following steps to access you developer access token.
 - Login to your app dashboard [Shauri Wave](https://app.shauriwave.com)
 - From you side menu navigation, click on [Account Settings](https://app.shauriwave.com/account-settings)